 A three-day weekend of introductory level jewelry classes offering a range of techniques and styles from funky to fine.
 Use this weekend to explore different approaches, improve on or learn new skills, network with other jewelers, and eave with a lot of new ideas and jewelry!

 Learn from jewelry artisans working in copper, silver, glass and resin.
 Work with beads, shape work, and texture.

 Although these workshops are listed as introductory, all skill levels are welcome.
 Day-long workshops offer plenty of time for learning new techniques, asking questions, and crafting unique new jewelry pieces.
 Choose the three workshops or instructors your find most intriguing and plan for a memorable weekend of craft immersion.

 Mining the Story

 – with Hyptertext Magazine & Studio.

-Join us for the fourth annual Writers Retreat, open to writers of all levels, in partnership with Hypertext Magazine & Studio, a social justice writing program.
+Join us for the fifth annual Writers Retreat, open to writers of all levels, in partnership with Hypertext Magazine & Studio, a social justice writing program.
 Expand your knowledge of process and craft in this charming art community and old mining town.